Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 Ball circumference 48 cm

-When preparing for the coronation of Catherine II, only two weeks before the significant event, they remembered the state, and then it turned out that the precious stones from the empress Elizabeth Petrovna's state had long been removed, and the gold was "put into action."
-In an unusually short time, the court jeweler G.-F. The new power was executed by Eckart.
+In preparation for the coronation of Catherine II, only two weeks before the significant event they remembered the power, and then it turned out that the precious stones from the power of Empress Elizabeth Petrovna had long been removed, and the gold was “put into use.”
+In an unusually short time, the court jeweler G.-F. Eckart created a new state.

-In the form of a small ball with an impeccably polished gold surface, on a low profiled base, the orb gave the impression of a luxurious product thanks to a diamond-studded belt and a half-hoop with a cross at the top.
-These diamond garlands are taken directly from Catherine's dress, to which they were attached with silver loops invisible to visitors.
+In the form of a small ball with an immaculately polished gold surface, on a low profiled base, the orb gave the impression of a luxurious product thanks to the belt studded with diamonds and a half-hoop with a cross at the top.
+These diamond garlands were taken directly from Catherine's dress, to which they were attached with silver loops, invisible to visitors.

-In the early 70s of the 18th century, the state was decorated with two stones, which changed its general appearance.
+In the early 70s of the 18th century, the state was decorated with two stones, which changed its overall appearance.

-Between the openwork diamond cross and the half-hoop, a huge sapphire weighing 200 carats was placed surrounded by diamonds, and at the junction of the half-hoop with the belt - a large diamond weighing 46.92 carats, a completely pure stone with a bluish tint.
+Between the openwork diamond cross and the half-hoop, a huge sapphire weighing 200 carats was placed surrounded by diamonds, and at the junction of the half-hoop with the belt was a large diamond weighing 46.92 carats, a completely clear stone with a bluish tint.

 Diamonds silver